Treatment of Aplastic Anemia

 Aplastic anemia is a rare but serious blood disorder that occurs when your bone marrow cannot make enough new blood cells for your body to work normally.
 It occurs because of damage to stem cells inside bone marrow, which is the sponge-like tissue within your bones.
 Many diseases and conditions can damage the stem cells in bone marrow.
 As a result, the bone marrow makes fewer red blood cells, white blood cells and platelets.

 Aplastic anemia can develop suddenly or slowly, and it can be mild or severe.
 Signs and symptoms of aplastic anemia include fatigue, infections that last a long time, and easy bruising or bleeding.
-The low levels of blood cells also increase your risk for complications such as bleeding, leukemia or other serious blood disorders.
+The low levels of blood cells also increase your risk for complications such as bleeding, development of the blood cancer Leukemia, or other serious blood disorders.
 Without treatment, aplastic anemia can lead to serious medical conditions such as arrhythmia and heart failure.
 To diagnose aplastic anemia, your doctor will order tests to determine whether you have low numbers of cells in your bone marrow and blood.

 Information from National Institutes of Health